DHTMLX/docs-suite/docs/grid/usage.md

     - if you use the public export server, you don't need to specify the link to it, since it is used by default
     - if you use your own export server, you need to:
         - install the [**Json2Excel**](https://github.com/dhtmlx/json2excel) library
-        - provide a local path to the **worker.js** file as the `url` option: use `"../libs/json2excel/next/worker.js?vx"` for the latest version, or `"../libs/json2excel/x.x/worker.js?vx"` for a specific version (replace `x.x` with the actual version from the [GitHub repository](https://github.com/dhtmlx/json2excel))
+        - provide a local path to the **worker.js** file as the `url` option:
+            - use `"../libs/json2excel/next/worker.js?vx"` for the latest version
+            - use `"../libs/json2excel/x.x/worker.js?vx"` for a specific version (replace `x.x` with the actual version from the [GitHub repository](https://github.com/dhtmlx/json2excel))
 ~~~jsx
 grid.export.xlsx({
     url: "../libs/json2excel/next/worker.js?vx", // latest version; use x.x instead of next for a specific version